 Provides details about your usage against your remaining burndown balance and a breakdown of your usage per billing period.
 Enables you to take appropriate action when usage reaches around 95% of your burndown commitment.

-The Wavefront Service and Proxy Data dashboard helps you find reasons for system slowdown.
+The Operations for Applications Service and Proxy Data dashboard helps you find reasons for system slowdown.

-The charts show internal metrics information and allow you to examine many aspects of your Wavefront instance.
-See Monitoring Wavefront Proxies for details on the Proxy Health and Proxy Troubleshooting sections.
+The charts show internal metrics information and allow you to examine many aspects of your Operations for Applications instance.
+See Monitoring Wavefront Proxies for details on the Proxy Overview and Proxy Troubleshooting sections.

 Overall Data Rate

-The Overall Data Rate section shows the overall point rate being processed by the Wavefront servers.
+The Overall Data Rate section shows the overall point rate being processed by the Operations for Applications servers.